 One of Britain’s most iconic south coast places, Brighton is a brilliant city to explore; especially on a sunny day.
 It’s easily one of the places to visit on a British road trip if you’re exploring the south of England.

-Only 2-hours from Central London, Brighton’s Royal Pavilion, its quaint lanes and its Victorian Pier makes for a perfect day of exploring a unique English seaside city.
+Only 2-hours from Central London, Brighton’s Royal Pavilion, its quaint lanes and its Victorian Pier make for a perfect day of exploring a unique English seaside city.
 Grab a deck chair and a “99” whilst enjoying a little British Sunshine!

-Only 30 minutes from Heathrow airport, it can even be a perfect place to explore on a long stopover between flights.
+Only 30 minutes from Heathrow Airport, it can even be a perfect place to explore on a long stopover between flights.

-You see, if you’re heading west from London, it’s likely that Windsor will be your first port-of-call as it’s only a little beyond Heathrow Airport.
+You see, if you’re heading west from London, it’s likely that Windsor will be your first port of call as it’s only a little beyond Heathrow Airport.

 6.)
 The Cotswolds

-Whist visiting the Cotswolds, don’t forget to include these impressive places and perhaps even stay in a historic Royal home.
+Whilst visiting the Cotswolds, don’t forget to include these impressive places and perhaps even stay in a historic Royal home.
 It really is one of the best places to visit on a British road trip and is perfectly suited to exploring by car.